 After completing each major project, I’ve asked myself, “What’s next?
 What needs a big push now to help steer the building industry along a more sustainable course?”

-In recent years, I saw zero energy building design as the most powerful vector for reducing building sector carbon emissions.
+A decade ago, I saw zero energy building design as the most powerful vector for reducing building sector carbon emissions.
 The field is rapidly evolving, I’m seeing notable progress in

 acceptance and implementation, and new

 opportunities are continually emerging.

 We now know what it takes to build